icshwi/e3training/workbook/chapter4.md

    350b5cb.kaffee.4355 > dbpr IOC-80159276:IocStat:HEARTBEAT
    ```

-   > The number `80159276` is here random.
-If you see the same number on your machine, today is your lucky day!
+   > The number `80159276` is here randomly generated.
+If you happen to see the same number on your machine, today is your lucky day!

 3. Get the heartbeat again.
 Is it the same?
 Why not?